isc-projects/stork/doc/usage.rst

 In the current Stork version, the user must explicitly select an option payload suitable for the option.
-Thus, they must be familiar with the DHCP option formats and select appropriate option fields in the right order using the ``Add Payload`` button.
+Thus, they must be familiar with the DHCP option formats and select appropriate option fields in the right order using the ``Add <field-type>`` button below the option code.
 For example, the ``(5) Name Server`` option can comprise one or more IPv4 addresses.
 After selecting this option, the user should select an ``ipv4-address`` option field once or more and fill the option fields with the IP addresses.

 .. note::